-The IABE Articulation Committee identifies two different pathways for curriculum submissions:
+The FPABE Articulation Working Committee identifies two different pathways for curriculum submissions:

-- Curricula focusing on First Nation Studies articulated solely by the IABE committee.
-This curriculum is community-collaborated, culturally relevant content based curricula. - Multiple articulations, where curriculum such as English, sciences or math with a FN focus, will require articulation through both the IABE Committee and other articulation committee(s).
+- Curricula focusing on First Peoples Studies articulated solely by the FPABE committee.
+This curriculum is community-collaborated, culturally relevant content-based curricula. - Multiple articulations, where curriculum such as English, sciences, or math with a First Peoples focus, will require articulation through both the FPABE Committee and other articulation committee(s).

-Refer to Appendix A for a flowchart describing the IABE articulation process.
-It is recommended courses be submitted using the course template available on the BCCAT website and that course submissions indicate which type of course it is (of the two bulleted types shown above).
-It is also recommended that courses be submitted to committee members via email previous to the annual meeting date.
-Course outline form available at
+Refer to Appendix A for a flowchart describing the FPABE articulation process.
+It is recommended that courses be submitted using the course template available on the BCCAT website and that course submissions indicate which type of course it is (of the two bulleted types shown above).
+It is also recommended that courses be submitted to committee members via email prior to the annual meeting date.

 All courses will be reviewed according to the general vision, overview, goals, and learning objectives.
-Each course that is specifically First Nations in focus will be articulated against the specific learning objectives for its level.
+Each course that is specifically First Peoples in focus will be articulated against the specific learning objectives for its level.

-The IABE committee shall follow protocol by requesting the host institution invite a First Nations community representative, such as an Elder, to welcome and participate with the committee, in order to represent the host territory and its worldview.
+The FPABE committee shall follow protocol by requesting the host institution invite a First Peoples community representative, such as an Elder, to welcome and participate with the committee, in order to represent the host territory and its worldview.